 Rule 57.
-Electronic Devices; Photographic Record of Vote.
-The use of telephones and the making of telephone calls in the galleries of the Senate are prohibited.
-Except for security personnel, the use of wireless electronic telecommunications devices emitting an audible sound or tone to announce or initiate communications in a committee room during any time when a committee or subcommittee is in session in the room, in the galleries during any time when the Senate is in session and in the Senate

-Chamber during any time the Senate is in session is prohibited.
-The use of video recorders or other video equipment in the galleries is prohibited.
-No photographic or similar record shall be made of the vote of any member upon any measure on which a division of the Senate has been called.
+Electronic Devices; Photographic Record of Vote; Food and Drink. (a) The making of telephone calls in the galleries of the Senate is prohibited.
+Except for security personnel, the use of wireless electronic telecommunications devices emitting an audible sound or tone to announce or initiate communications in a committee room during any time when a committee or subcommittee is in session in the room, in the galleries during any time when the Senate is in session and in the Senate Chamber during any time the Senate is in session is prohibited.
+The use of video recorders, cellular devices used as a video recording device or other video equipment in the galleries is prohibited, except for the official live feed of Senate proceedings or as granted by permission of the President.
+Flash photography and the possession of food or drink in the galleries is prohibited.